Bow Valley College / Community Learning Network

 This training is intended for Community Adult Learning Program (CALP) Operational Staff, Adult Literacy Program Staff.

-This 1-day training will give CALP staff the understanding, tools and resources they need to begin training volunteer tutors to work with adult literacy learners in their community.
+This training will give CALP staff the understanding, tools and resources they need to begin training volunteer tutors to work with adult literacy learners in their community.
 This session will focus on Creating Learning Partners (CLP), which is a comprehensive training manual developed by literacy practitioners for Alberta's literacy and learning programs.

 Learning Objectives: